Questioning my life decisions in the Caribbean: I’m just a girl being asked to work a 40-hour week

 Day 4

-In just over an hour, I’m back at the table gorging on my second Liamuiga feast - it might only be 1 pm, but this is meal number three.
+In just over an hour, I’m back at the table gorging on my second Liamuiga feast.
+It might only be 1 pm, but at meal number three, the day is quickly turning into what Expedia has dubbed a ‘Goods Getaway’.
 Like a trooper, I battle on as soup is spooned into my bowl straight from a traditional Yabba pot.
 All trip, I’ve told people I’m pescatarian as it’s easier than admitting the truth—that I baulk at lamb chops but happily gobble bacon frazzled to the size of a pin—but when a dish of seasoned chicken is put in front of me, I forget my rouse and immediately drop several chunks into the soup along with flaky pieces of mahi-mahi and a generous dollop of chilli sauce which’ll soon be soothed with coffee ice cream made from Liamuiga beans.
 This is farm-to-table dining at its freshest, or, as Tiem says, “From the soil straight to the soul”.
 I succumb to the gluttony of the day, and later, at Marshall’s, a vibey restaurant bathed in neon light and fringed with palm trees, I’ll find room for coconut shrimp with spicy pineapple salsa, grilled Kittitian lobster tail, and boozy bread pudding.

 Day 5